MarcoPWx/Harvest.ai/frontend/README.md

 - **Team Collaboration**: Share templates and content across teams (coming soon)
 - **Real-time Processing**: Stream responses for better UX

-## 🚦 Current Status
+## 🚦 Current Status (HONEST)

-⚠️ **Early Alpha** - This project is under active development.
-See [SYSTEM_STATUS.md](./docs/SYSTEM_STATUS.md) for detailed status.
+⚠️ **DEMO SHELL ONLY** - This is a mocked demo, NOT a working application.

-### What Works
+### What ACTUALLY Works

+✅ Build compiles successfully
+✅ Login page with password protection
-✅ Basic UI and navigation
+✅ Basic navigation between pages
+✅ MSW mock data responses
+✅ 235 unit tests passing
+⚠️ Tour components exist (untested)

+### What DOESN'T Work

-✅ AI content generation API
+❌ NO real content generation
+❌ NO database connection
-✅ Multiple AI provider integration
+❌ NO AI provider integration
-✅ Smart caching system
-✅ Rate limiting
-✅ Dark mode

-### In Development

-🚧 User authentication
-🚧 Payment integration
-🚧 Team features
-🚧 File uploads
-🚧 Analytics dashboard
+❌ NO backend exists
+❌ ALL data is mocked
+❌ Features are <1% implemented

+See [REALITY_CHECK_DEPLOYMENT.md](./docs/REALITY_CHECK_DEPLOYMENT.md) for the full truth.

 ## 🛠️ Getting Started